1.8 What is the process of archiving from beginning to end?

 The Open Archival Information System (OAIS) can help archives define their working process

-CESSDA archives are different in size and capacity but they have a common goal making research data more accessible and findable in the short run as well as in the long run.
-To fulfil this role, many data archives follow the Reference Model for an Open Archival Information System (short OAIS) (The CCSDS 2012).
+The CESSDA archives are different in size and capacity but they have a common goal of making research data more accessible and findable in the short run as well as in the long run, and OAIS serves as a guidance to this end.

 Open Archival Information System - OAIS

-The OAIS model is composed of three complex information objects:
+The OAIS model distinguishes three complex information objects:

 - Submission Information Package (SIP)